saif031197/US-Traffic-accidents/README.md

 ### Rule 41: When performance plateaus, look for qualitatively new sources of information to add rather than refining existing signals.
 When evaluating our model and the performance doesn’t seem to increase, looking towards adding new features might yield better results than trying to fine tune the existing ones.

+## Preprocessing the Data
+Most of the steps involved in preprocessing were covered in the notebook, basically imputing median values where we felt its feasible, eliminating rows with a single missing value is present and selecting features based on preliminary corelation matrix.
+All in all we ended up with 33 features and 2.1m rows

 ## Steps for AutoML in GCP